MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-rxqueue.md

 In this callback, the client driver might call [**NetRxQueueInitGetQueueId**](netrxqueueinitgetqueueid.md) to retrieve the identifier of the receive queue to set up.

-The NetRxQueue's ring buffer is allocated in NetRxQueueCreate, so it can be retrieved via [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md) after queue creation.
-You can use this as an opportunity to allocate any per-packet resources.
+The driver should attempt to allocate a queue by calling [**NetRxQueueCreate**](netrxqueuecreate.md).
+If the driver is unable to allocate a queue, it should return a failure NTSTATUS code.
+After the queue is created, its ring buffer can be retrieved via [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md).

 If AllocationSize is specified, the receive buffers are not allocated until after this function returns.